Open PDI Competition 13 March 2017

 Tony McCann’s Autumn Falls was in fifth spot closely followed by On the Lookout by Bill Norfolk.

-The full set of entries is on our Flickr site – click here
+The full set of entries is on our website – click here

 Set Subject Competition – Performance 30 January 2017